Case Study 1: Reducing poverty among smallholder farmers through enhanced trade regimes and value chains for coffee in Uganda and Tanzania

 • Ministry of Agriculture, Animal Industries and Fisheries,

-• Farmers, assemblers, exporters, and processors.
+• farmers, assemblers, exporters, and processors.